Testing Drug Treatments After CAR T-cell Therapy in Patients With Relapsed/Refractory Diffuse Large B-cell Lymphoma

 - STEP 2: RANDOMIZATION: Participants with peripheral neuropathy must have < grade 2

-a clinical risk assessment of cardiac function using the New York Heart Association
+have a clinical risk assessment of cardiac function using the New York Heart

-Functional Classification.
-To be eligible for this trial, participants must be class
+Association Functional Classification.
+To be eligible for this trial, participants

 - STEP 2: RANDOMIZATION: Participants with history of hepatitis B viral infection must